Pottery Wheel Buyers Guide

 Glazed and Confused

-Let’s face it pottery would not look too good without some glazing.
+Let’s face it: Glaze adds extra beauty to pottery.
 Plus, glazing can be relaxing.
 Glazes have come a long way.
 They are safer and more beautiful than ever before.

 A New Pottery Wheel is the Trusted Way to Go